Haivision/srt/docs/dev/development-notes.md

 * in case of multilink-type groups (Broadcast and potentially Balancing), ACK is being sent over every connection, just like with multiple sockets
-* in case of Backup-type group, ACK is sent only over the currently active link
+* in case of Backup-type group, ACK is sent only over the currently active links

 1. Special handling for Backup groups